 Take two minutes to listen to the distribution segment of the icopyright audio series.

-- Include the book's title page (front and back) in the photocopy.
-These pages satisfy the citation requirement.
+- Include the item’s title page (front and back).
+These pages satisfy the citation requirement for Fair Dealing.

 Why is scanning allowed now?